 The Cornwall Design Review Panel (CDRP) was relaunched in September 2015.
 It uses a pool of external design expertise.
-The Panel includes:
+A Panel meeting includes:

 - independently from the development management function of the Council